 It can be easy to shrug off the threat of a major disaster and tell yourself, “That won’t happen where we live.”
 That type of thinking can lead to disastrous consequences.
 Nuclear strikes, chemical warfare, disease outbreak, and massive crop failures are just a few examples of devastating events that can affect your family no matter your location.

 When it comes to staying prepared for a disaster or an emergency situation, you must be ready for anything comes your way.

 A natural disaster is a naturally occurring event such as a flood, earthquake, or hurricane that causes a great deal of damage or loss of life.
 In other words, a natural disaster is something that occurs without the intervention of man.

 Here’s a list of the most common natural disasters you could face and key tips on disaster preparedness for each of these situations:

 Coastal regions tend to experience flooding from hurricanes and monsoons, but even inland areas can be vulnerable to flooding if a damn breaks or abnormal rainfall occurs.
 Without the proper preparation and supplies in place, flooding can produce devastating consequences.

-- Life jackets: If you or one of your loved ones gets swept away by a raging river, a life jacket could prevent drowning.
-The SEVENTY2 has been designed to provide flotation abilities, and can be used as a flotation device in the event of a flooding emergency.
+Life jackets: If you or one of your loved ones gets swept away by a raging river, a life jacket could prevent drowning.
+The SEVENTY2 survival system has been designed to provide flotation abilities, and can be used as a flotation device in the event of a flooding emergency.